-Argentina is experiencing hyper-inflation with the rate rising to 289% annually and the Argentine peso ("ARS") continues to depreciate.
+April 2025 marked the lowest month-over-month inflation in Argentina since July 2020, with inflation easing to an annualized 47%.
+However Argentina continues to experience hyper-inflation and the Argentine Peso ("ARS") continues to depreciate.
 During fiscal 2022, in an effort to bring inflation down and stabilize markets as the financial crisis continued in Argentina, the Argentine government imposed tighter currency controls.
-In an effort to prevent the flow of U.S. dollars ("USD") out of Argentina's struggling economy, the Argentine Central Bank ("ACB") made it more difficult for investors to buy USD, and tightened controls to prevent investors from buying assets in ARS and then selling abroad in USD to obtain foreign currency.
+In order to prevent the flow of U.S. dollars ("USD") out of Argentina's struggling economy, the Argentine Central Bank ("ACB") made it more difficult for investors to buy USD, and tightened controls to prevent investors from buying assets in ARS and then selling abroad in USD to obtain foreign currency.
 While the International Monetary Fund has recommended the country gradually loosen all restrictions on foreign currency exchange, the ACB continues to impose limitations on transactions in USD denominated securities.
-In an effort to stabilize the economy, on August 14, 2023 the ACB announced they would devalue the currency to 350 ARS per USD, and keep it fixed at this rate until after the elections in November 2023.
-Following the elections, while trying to address one of Argentina's worst economic crises, the new government implemented a more aggressive fiscal policy, which included a devaluation of the ARS by over 50% to 801 ARS per USD on December 13, 2023, with a target devaluation of 2% per month after that date.
-With the conversion restrictions imposed by the ACB and the devaluation of the ARS by the new government, this created a significant foreign exchange loss on the Company's ARS assets during the year.
-While the Company's operating entity in Argentina has a USD functional currency, the Company continues to monitor and leverage all available options in managing the ARS exposure.
+Following the November 2023 election, while trying to address one of Argentina's worst economic crises, the new government implemented a more aggressive fiscal policy, which included a devaluation of the ARS by over 50% to 801 ARS per USD on December 13, 2023, with the goal of eventually lifting currency restrictions.
+In mid-April 2025, the government removed most of Argentina's strict capital and currency controls.